AvirukBasak/shsc-lang/docs/LanguageDocs.md

 - `map:concat(map, map)` concatenates two maps and returns a new map
 - `map:find(map, str)` returns true if key exists, else false
 - `map:keys(map)` returns a list of keys in a map
+- `map:lockonce(map, i64)` locks a map; the first argument is the map, and the second argument is the locking ID